precice/vm/README.md

 ### This does not seem to work on my machine

 Even though most hardware supports virtualization, your CPU may not or you may need to enable it in your BIOS/UEFI settings.

+### Provisioning fails during an APT update / install

+The most common reason can be that one of the third-party APT repositories (such as the repository of OpenFOAM on SourceForge) do not respond.
+Usually running again (e.g. with `vagrant up --provision`) helps.